devlucky/Kakapo/README.md

 Whenever a different behavior is needed, you can instead conform to CustomSerializable in order to provide your custom serialization.
 The serialization mechanism will check whether your object is CustomSerializable before proceeding with normal serialization.

 For instance, Array uses CustomSerializable to return an Array with its serialized objects inside.
+Dictionary, on the other hand, is serialized by creating a Dictionary with the same keys and serialized values.

 Besides foundation classes, Kakapo makes use of CustomSerializable in order to bring full JSONAPI serialization.

 ### JSONAPI

-Since Kakapo was built with JSONAPI support in mind, a JSONAPISerializer is therefore provided to mock apis with this concrete specification.
+Since Kakapo was built with JSONAPI support in mind, a JSONAPISerializer is therefore provided to mock APIs with this concrete specification.

 For your types to be JSONAPI compliant, they need to conform to `JSONAPIEntity` protocol, a CustomSerializable subprotocol.
 Let's see an example: